Shilajit for Liver & Kidney Health — What Research Says

 Is shilajit safe for the liver?

-For healthy adults, high-purity shilajit is generally safe for the liver.
+For healthy adults, high-purity shilajit is usually safe for the liver.
 Animal studies show hepatoprotective effects.
-Always buy lab-tested resin to avoid heavy metal contamination.

 Can shilajit help with fatty liver?